Amsterdam canal

 • Parks and gardens

-For a while, Vondelpark was the only place in the world it was legal to have a barbecue, smoke weed and have sex (they’ve now placed restrictions on grilling).
+For a while, Vondelpark was the only place in the world where it was legal to have a barbecue, smoke weed and have sex (they’ve now placed restrictions on grilling).
 But the locals use it for far more than that: jogging, impromptu sports or just a relaxed picnic.
 If you haven’t brought your own refreshments, there are several excellent cafés – especially ‘t Blauwe Theehuis – alongside playgrounds and a paddling pool for kids.
 You might even catch a performance at the park’s famous open-air theatre.

 Advertising